FredKSchott/snowpack/www/posts/2020-05-26-snowpack-2-0-release.md

 ![webpack vs. snowpack diagram](/img/snowpack-unbundled-example-3.png)

-**Bundling is a process of `O(n)` complexity.** As your project grows, your dev bundler takes longer to start up and react to changes.
-Some bundlers may even have `O(n^2)` complexity: as your project grows, your dev environment gets ***exponentially*** slower with code splitting, tree-shaking, and other bundle permutations.
-Neither scenario is ideal during development when you're working with hundreds or even thousands of files.
+**Bundling is a process of `O(n)` complexity.** When you change a file, you can't just rebuild that one file.
+You often need to rebuild and rebundle an entire chunk of your application across multiple related files to properly accept the new changes.

 **Snowpack is an O(1) build system.** The term was first coined by [Ives van Hoorne](https://www.youtube.com/watch?v=Yu9zcJJ4Uz0) and it perfectly encapsulates our vision for the future of web development.
 Every file built with Snowpack can be expressed as a function: `build(file) => result`.
 When a file is changed during development, only that file is rebuilt.
+No more bundling during development.

 This has several advantages over the traditional bundled dev approach: